 EOS 201L The Solid Earth: Minerals, Rocks & Structural Geology Description and interpretation of minerals, rocks and geologic structures.
 Lectures on theoretical aspects, lab on practical applications and use of petrographic microscope.
 Prereq: Earth & Ocean Sciences 101 or consent of instructor.
 EOS 202 Ocean and Atmosphere Dynamics Introduction to the dynamics of ocean and atmospheric circulations, with particular emphasis on the global climate cycle.
 Prerequisites: Mathematics 111, Physics 153L or consent of instructor.
+EOS 365 Weather and Climate Introduction to weather and climate.
+Topics include atmospheric structure, composition, circulation and energy properties; severe weather events such as cyclones, hurricanes, and tornadoes; ozone depletion; natural climate variability; climate change and global warming.
+Instructor consent required.
+Instructor: Li.
 PHYS 153L Application of Physics: A Modern Perspective Intended principally for students in engineering and the physical sciences as a continuation of Physics 152L.
 Topics include: mechanics from a microscopic perspective, the atomic nature of matter, energy, energy quantization, entropy, the kinetic theory of gases, the efficiency of engines, electromagnetic radiation, the photon nature of light, physical optics and interference, waves and particles, applications of wave mechanics.
 Prerequisites: Physics 52L and Mathematics 212L or the equivalents.
 PHYS 153L only counts in the NS Elective spot when Phys 152L has been taken at Duke - and NOT when AP for Phys 151L and 152L exist.
 The reqm't of one Physics course at Duke is separate from the NS reqm't.
 PHYS 305 Intro to Astrophysics Basic principles of astronomy treated quantitatively.
 Cosmological models, galaxies, stars, interstellar matter, the solar system, and experimental techniques and results.
-Prereqs: Mathematics 212 and Physics 264L (143L), or consent of instructor.
-Math 107 is strongly recommended.
+Prereqs: Mathematics 212 and Physics 264L or consent of instructor.
+Math 216 is strongly recommended.
 PHYS 361 Intermediate Mechanics Newtonian mechanics as the intermediate level.
-Lagrangian mechanics, linear oscillations, chaos, dynamics of continuous media, motion in nonintertial reference frames.
+Lagrangian mechanics, linear oscillations, chaos, dynamics of continuous media, motion in noninertial reference frames.
 Prerequisites: Mathematics 216 or equivalent (may be taken concurrently).
 Instructors: Howell.
 PHYS 363 Thermal Physics Thermal properties of matter treated using the basic concepts of entropy, temperature, chemical potential, partition function, and free energy.
 Topics include the laws of thermodynamics, ideal gases, thermal radiation and electrical noise, heat engines, Fermi-Dirac and Bose-Einstein distributions, semiconductor statistics, kinetic theory, and phase transformations.
 Also taught as Electrical and Computer Engineering 311.
 Prerequisite: Physics 264L.
 Instructor: Finkelstein.
 PHYS 513 Nonlinear Dynamics Introduction to the study of temporal patterns in nonequilibrium systems.
 Theoretical, computational, and experimental insights used to explain phase space, bifurcations, stability theory, universality, attractors, fractals, chaos, and time-series analysis.
 Each student carries out an individual research project on a topic of nonlinear dynamics and gives a formal presentation of the results.
 Prerequisites: Computer Science 101, Mathematics 216, and Physics 161L, 162L, or equivalent.
 Instructor: Behringer.
 C-L: Computer Science 524.